iiyo/domglue/README.md

 var view = glue.live(element)
 ```

-Creates a DOMGlue view for an element.
+Creates a domglue view for an element.
 Returns an object with the following methods.

 #### [method] update